- Assistant Professor of American Studies, University of New Hampshire, 2018-

 - B.A., English (cum laude, College & Departmental Honors), September 2003

-“Expanding the History of the Black Studies Movement: Some Prefatory Notes,” Journal of African American Studies.
-16.1 (March 2012): 1-20.
+“Expanding the History of the Black Studies Movement: Some Prefatory Notes,” Journal of African American Studies vol 16, no. 1 (March 2012): 1-20.
 Co-authored with Jonathan Fenderson and James Stewart.

-“Incidents in the Life of a Slave Girl, Education, and Abolition,” Ethnic Studies Review 32.2 (Winter 2009): 52-78.
+“Incidents in the Life of a Slave Girl, Education, and Abolition,” Ethnic Studies Review vol 32, no. 2 (Winter 2009): 52-78.
 Winner of the 2009 Phillips G. Davies Graduate Student Paper Award from the National Association for Ethnic Studies.

-“Towers of Intellect: The Struggle for African American Higher Education in Antebellum New England,” in Slavery and the University: Histories and Legacies, ed.
-Leslie Harris, James T. Campbell, et al. (University of Georgia Press, 2019), in press.
+“Towers of Intellect: The Struggle for African American Higher Education in Antebellum New England,” in Slavery and the University: Histories and Legacies, eds.
+Leslie Harris, James T. Campbell, and Alfred Brophy, (Athens: University of Georgia Press, 2019), 179-196.

-“Cruel and Wicked Prejudice:” Racial Exclusion and the Female Seminary Movement in the Antebellum North,” in Margaret Nash, ed., Women’s Higher Education in the United States: New Historical Perspectives (New York: Palgrave Macmillan, 2017): 45-67.
+“Cruel and Wicked Prejudice:” Racial Exclusion and the Female Seminary Movement in the Antebellum North,” in Women’s Higher Education in the United States: New Historical Perspectives, ed.
+Margaret Nash, (New York: Palgrave Macmillan, 2017): 45-67.

 “One More River: Free African Americans in the Antebellum North,” Retrieving the American Past.
 Boston: Pearson, 2014.